nullworks-mirror/cathook/README.md

 ## Overview

-cathook is a training software designed for Team Fortress 2 for Linux. cathook includes some joke features like
+Cathook is a training software designed for Team Fortress 2 for Linux.
+Cathook includes some joke features like

 * Ignore Hoovy
 * Encrypted chat
+* IRC Support (Find other Cathook users in-game automatically)
 * Chance to get manually VAC banned by Valve

 and a lot of useful features, including